 - Help your older child adjust by setting time aside for just the two of you.

 - Talk about how important it is for your older child to help care for the baby.

 - Give your older child a role in daily care, such as handing you a fresh diaper when you change your baby.

-Beginning around 6 months of age, your baby begins to feel uneasy when you go away.
-Starting around 9 to 12 months of age, he or she may cry and react strongly when you leave.
+Starting around 6 months of age, your baby begins to feel uneasy when you go away.
+Starting around 9 to 12 months of age, your baby may cry and react strongly when you leave.
 This is called separation anxiety, or separation protest.
-You can help your baby manage these emotions by making sure your child is well-rested and well-fed before you leave.
+You can help your baby manage these emotions by making sure that your child is well-rested and well-fed before you leave.
 It may also help to distract your baby, such as with a favorite toy.